bueler/nla/index.md

 ### Sections

 If you plan to be present on campus in Fairbanks during the semester, please sign up for the in-person "901" section (crn 75364), and plan to attend lecture in Chapman 107.
-If you are remote, signing up for the web-based "701" section (crn 75371) is just fine, and you should see the [Canvas page for the Zoom link](https://canvas.alaska.edu/courses/27130).
+If you are remote, signing up for the web-based "701" section (crn 75371) is just fine!
+Online students should use the [Zoom link on the Canvas page](https://canvas.alaska.edu/courses/27130).

 #### Instructor:  [Ed Bueler](http://bueler.github.io/)